location | Digital Editing Lab (Kerr Hall)

-Assignment: Using a single image from the set you acquired or created in our previous assignments, you will create a two-minute audio soundscape that integrates sound effects, voiceover, and music.
+Assignment due: Using a single image from the set you acquired or created in our previous assignments, you will create a two-minute audio soundscape that integrates sound effects, voice over, and music.
 The goal is to bring the picture to life, enhancing the world represented through the photographer’s lens.
 Feel free to be as experimental as you want.
 You may download creative commons content from Soundcloud or other sources.
 You can record sounds, noise, or music as you see fit.

 – Russell, Legacy, “Digital Dualism And The Glitch Feminism Manifesto,” Cyborgology, December 10, 2012.

--Parkhill, Chad and Jessica Ridgers (2011).
+-Parkhill, Chad and Jessica Rodgers (2011).
 “Queer/Error: Gay Media Systems and Processes of Abjection,” Error: Glitch, Noise, and Jam in New Media Cultures, Ed.
 Mark Nunes.
 London: Bloomsbury Academic. pp. 210-226.

 Mon, May 27 – MEMORIAL DAY – NO CLASS

 Wed, Jun 05 – Final Critique